maxhbr/LDBcollector/md/ANTLR-PD.md

                         "ANTLR-PD"
                     ],
                     "__impliedId": "ANTLR-PD",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, ANTLR used this public domain notice through version 2.7 and\nthen switched to a BSD license for version 3.0 and later.\n"
+                                "Per SPDX.org, ANTLR used this public domain notice through version 2.7 and\nthen switched to a BSD license for version 3.0 and later.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [